bg-write/big-doh/README.md

 ## Next Steps (Icebox)

+- Add new "etc" page sharing other important topics to study: Stability, Scalability, Accessibility, and more
+- Flesh out current Big O, Algorithms, and Data Structures pages with more definitions and details
 - Hand-drawn illustrations and animations (more donuts!)
 - Optimize local image storage
 - JavaScript code snippets giving real-life applications of algorithms and data structures